Creating a cluster on Azure

 If you experience problems during cluster creation, refer to Troubleshooting cluster creation.

 Log in to the Cloudbreak UI.

-Click Create Cluster and the Create Cluster wizard is displayed.
+Click the Create Cluster button and the Create Cluster wizard is displayed.

 By default, Basic view is displayed.
 To view advanced options, click Advanced.
-To learn about advanced options, refer to Advanced Options.
+To learn about advanced options, refer to Advanced cluster options.

 On the General Configuration page, specify the following general parameters for your cluster: